Edward and Molly1990

 Edward and Molly (1989) is an etching and aquatint with hand-colouring by David Blackwood (1941–2022), depicting an intimate domestic moment between the artist's parents.
 The diptych composition shows two interior spaces: on the left, an oval-framed photograph of family members rests against wallpaper patterned with hand-coloured teal rosettes, while above it hangs what appears to be a framed print of Blackwood's own Fire Down on the Labrador; on the right, a dining room scene unfolds where a woman in a dark dress serves at table while a man sits in profile, the window behind them revealing a luminous seascape with a sailing vessel on the horizon.
 The hand-colouring creates warmth—coral-pink tones in the sky and architectural details, teal in the wallpaper—against the cool greys of the aquatint.

 The left panel shows domestic memory in multiple forms: an oval-framed family photograph and, on the wall above, a framed print of the artist's own work, 'Fire Down on the Labrador' documenting his father's maritime world—the son's artwork now hanging in the parents' home, a circular narrative of witness and honouring.
-The window view in the right panel continues this connection between interior and exterior, domestic life and maritime labour.
-The woman serves, the man sits in contemplation, the ship sails past.
+The view from the window continues this connection between interior and exterior, domestic life and maritime labour.
 It is a quiet scene of partnership and persistence, honouring two people who navigated between island and mainland, sea and shore, the hard requirements of survival and the grace of daily ritual.
-The hand-coloured details—the warm pinks, the teal wallpaper—soften the composition while the aquatint technique gives weight and atmosphere to the room.

 Dimensions and Details